-Passenger electric vehicles certified for commercial transportation of passengers appeared on the streets of London.
-Capable of driving about 129 kilometers with a single charge, these vehicles fully satisfy the zero-emission requirement for new taxicabs, which the authorities of the British capital introduced on January 1, 2018.
+Recently electric vehicles certified for commercial transportation of passengers appeared on the streets of London.
+Capable of driving about 129 kilometers on a single charge, these vehicles fully satisfy the zero-emission requirement for new taxicabs, which the authorities of the British capital introduced on January 1, 2018.
 It is believed that this step will help improve the environmental situation in the third largest megacity in Europe.
-However, as «Forpost» found out, most scientists do not share the established opinion that thanks to electric cars, we will be able to breathe air that is more pure.
+However, as «Forpost» found out, most scientists do not share the established opinion that thanks to electric cars, we will be able to breathe purer air.

 According to statistics in early 2017, there were more than 2 million electric vehicles in the world.
 And this figure has doubled in about 6 months.
-Increased demand for them is stimulated by the release of citizens from paying taxes on vehicles, creating special parking spaces and allocated lanes.
+Such increased demand is stimulated by the release of citizens from paying taxes on vehicles, creating special parking spaces and allocated lanes.
 Huge funds are allocated for the development of batteries and the creation of infrastructure for their recharging.
-For example, only the first stage of construction of a fast-charging station for electric vehicles on the busy German A8 highway in the industrial zone of Swabia, between Ulm and Augsburg, cost 15 million euros.
+For example, just the first stage of construction of a fast-charging station for electric vehicles on the busy German A8 highway in the industrial zone of Swabia, between Ulm and Augsburg, cost 15 million euro.
 Federal Ministry of Transport and Digital Infrastructure of Germany plans to invest another 300 million in the creation of a trade infrastructure.

 The development of the market of electric vehicles provokes a rise in prices for lithium and cobalt, which are used in the production of batteries.
 The cost of these metals has doubled over the past two years and is likely to continue to grow.
 Experts predict that annually, at least until 2021, lithium sales will increase by 35%.
 And the demand for cobalt will increase 4.5 times by 2025.

-"In fact, electric vehicles consume about 1.5 times more so-called dirty energy resources than cars with an internal combustion engine," – says the rector of the Mining University Vladimir Litvinenko. – Yes, they do not throw carbon dioxide into the atmosphere but are charged from the electrical outlet.
+"In fact, electric vehicles consume about 1.5 times more so-called dirty energy resources than cars with an internal combustion engine," – says the rector of the Mining University Vladimir Litvinenko. – Yes, they do not throw carbon dioxide into the atmosphere but are charged from an electrical outlet.
 But where does the electricity come from?
 It is produced at power plants that burn oil, gas or coal.
 Due to the wide-scale introduction of electric vehicles, consumption of electricity will increase significantly.
-This means that the power plants will burn much more primary raw materials and much more pollute the environment.
-Just the emissions will occur not where the car is located, but somewhere else. "
+This means that the power plants will burn much more primary raw materials, hence, polluting the environment on a much larger scale.
+It’s just the emissions will occur not where the car is located, but somewhere else. "

 Many scientists are convinced that the electric vehicles indirectly contribute to the further contamination of the planet.
-In any case, it will take dirty raw materials, including coal, for a sharp increase in electricity generation, provoked a wide-scale introduction of a new type of transport.
-Assuming that every driver will switch to an electric car "on the spot", it will have to burn much more raw materials than today.
+In any case, it will take dirty raw materials, including coal, for a sharp increase in generating enough electricity to provoke a wide-scale introduction of a new type of transport.
+Assuming that every driver will switch to an electric car "on the spot", much more raw materials than today will have to burn.

 The conversation turned on this city not accidentally.
 Most recently, the chairman of the board of the CSR "North-West" Vladimir Knyaginin returned from there.
-He said that 56 days a year in Krasnoyarsk there are environmentally critical conditions because local thermal power plants burn coal and the sky goes completely black.
+He said there are environmentally critical conditions 56 days a year in Krasnoyarsk because local thermal power plants burn coal and the sky goes completely black.
 EMERCOM of Russia suggests residents stay at home and close the windows in the apartments.
-Such a picture can become habitual for many other cities in the event that sales of electric vehicles will be multiplied more.
-But the director of the Young Professionals Division of the Agency for Strategic Initiatives (ASI), Dmitry Peskov, assures that sooner or later it will still happen:
+Such a picture can become habitual for many other cities in the event that sales of electric vehicles will be significantly multiplied.
+Nevertheless, the director of the Young Professionals Division of the Agency for Strategic Initiatives (ASI), Dmitry Peskov, assures that sooner or later it will still happen:

-"We may think that electric vehicles is a trickery anyway, but most of the major metropolitan areas of the world will switch to them in the latest 20 years.
+"We may think that electric vehicles is a trickery anyway, but most of the major metropolitan areas of the world will switch to them in no longer than 20 years.
 This future is almost inevitable.
-A new cycle, which includes the extraction of lithium for batteries and the construction of infrastructure for disposal of them, has already been created.
-They will appear, whether we like it or not.
+A new cycle, which includes the extraction of lithium for batteries and the construction of infrastructure for their disposal has already been created.
+That will appear, whether we like it or not.
 We cannot deny the future only on the basis that we do not like it.
 The new is rapidly coming.
-It does not away the old; it takes away the margin from it."
+It does not take away the old; it takes away the margin from it."